Child Passenger Safety Program

-To schedule an appointment to have a child safety seat inspected for proper installation, or to learn how to install your child's safety seat, contact Kelly Busch at 541-450-6200 or email@example.com.
+To schedule an appointment to have a child safety seat inspected for proper installation, or to learn how to install your child's safety seat, contact Kelly Busch at 541-450-6200 or send her an email.

-For information regarding the car seat program contact the program coordinator Justin Miller at 541-450-6200 or firstname.lastname@example.org.
+For information regarding the car seat program contact the program coordinator Justin Miller at 541-450-6200 or send him an email.

-Anyone in the community who is a CPST and would like to become more involved can contact Crime Prevention Officer, Ken Frownfelter, for more information.
+Anyone in the community who is a CPST and would like to become more involved contact Crime Prevention Officer, Ken Frownfelter, for more information at 541-450-6245.
 We currently have one citizen volunteer technician who assist at most of our events.

 To learn more about traffic and transportation safety, visit the Oregon Impact website.